opendocsg/slw-judgments-backfill/2004_SGHC_173/report.md

  The court may presume the existence of any fact which it thinks likely to have happened, regard being had to the common course of natural events, human conduct, and public and private business, in their relation to the facts of the particular case. [emphasis added]

 Illustration (g) to that provision provides that a court may presume “that evidence which could be and is not produced would if produced be unfavourable to the person who withholds it”.
-In _Chua Keem Long v PP_ [1996] 1 SLR 510 at 523, [73], I held that
+In _Chua Keem Long v PP_ <span class="citation">[1996] 1 SLR 510</span> at 523, [73], I held that

  [s]uch arguments are commonly made.
 Commonly too, such arguments are without merit.
 The court must hesitate to draw any such presumption unless the witness not produced is essential to the prosecution’s case.
 Any criminal transaction may be observed by a number of witnesses.
 It is not necessary for the prosecution to produce every single one of those witnesses.
 All the prosecution need do is to produce witnesses whose evidence can be believed so as to establish the case beyond a reasonable doubt.
 Out of a number of witnesses, it may then only be necessary to bring in one or two; as long as those witnesses actually produced are able to give evidence of the transaction, there is no reason why all of the rest should be called, nor why any presumption should be drawn that the evidence of those witnesses not produced would have been against the prosecution. [emphasis added]

-33     In _Khua Kian Keong v PP_ [2003] 4 SLR 526 at [34], a case relied on by the Prosecution as well as the district judge, I summarised the principles governing the exercise of the court’s discretion under illustration (g) of s 116 as follows:
+33     In _Khua Kian Keong v PP_ <span class="citation">[2003] 4 SLR 526</span> at [34], a case relied on by the Prosecution as well as the district judge, I summarised the principles governing the exercise of the court’s discretion under illustration (g) of s 116 as follows:

- Clearly this is a discretionary and not a mandatory inference: Chua Keem Long v PP [1996] 1 SLR 510, Chia Sze Chang v PP [2002] 4 SLR 523 and Satli bin Masot [ v PP [1999] 2 SLR 637].
+ Clearly this is a discretionary and not a mandatory inference: Chua Keem Long v PP <span class="citation">[1996] 1 SLR 510</span>, Chia Sze Chang v PP <span class="citation">[2002] 4 SLR 523</span> and Satli bin Masot [ v PP <span class="citation">[1999] 2 SLR 637</span>].
 The appellate court has to evaluate if the trial judge had exercised his discretion correctly.
 Strict criteria have been stipulated before this adverse inference can be drawn against the Prosecution, namely that:

  (a) the witness not offered was a material one: Chua Keem Long , Lau Song Seng v PP

- [1998] 1 SLR 663 followed by Satli bin Masot ;
+ <span class="citation">[1998] 1 SLR 663</span> followed by Satli bin Masot ;

- (b) the Prosecution was withholding evidence which it possessed and which was available: Ang Jwee Herng v PP [[2004] 2 SLR 474] and Amir Hamzah bin Berang Kuty v PP [2003] 1 SLR 617; and
+ (b) the Prosecution was withholding evidence which it possessed and which was available: Ang Jwee Herng v PP [<span class="citation">[2004] 2 SLR 474</span>] and Amir Hamzah bin Berang Kuty v PP <span class="citation">[2003] 1 SLR 617</span>; and

- (c) this was done with an ulterior motive to hinder or hamper the Defence: Ang Jwee Herng , Wong Leong Chin v PP [2001] 1 SLR 146 and Chia Sze Chang.
+ (c) this was done with an ulterior motive to hinder or hamper the Defence: Ang Jwee Herng , Wong Leong Chin v PP <span class="citation">[2001] 1 SLR 146</span> and Chia Sze Chang.

 _SI Gafoor_